Brandon Crawford Player Props: Giants vs. Cardinals

-On Monday, Brandon Crawford (.139 batting average in his past 10 games, with two home runs, four walks and four RBI) and the San Francisco Giants play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 9:45 PM ET.
+After hitting .139 with two home runs, four walks and four RBI in his past 10 games, Brandon Crawford and the San Francisco Giants face the St. Louis Cardinals (who will hand the ball to Jake Woodford) at 9:45 PM ET on Tuesday.

 Brandon Crawford Game Info & Props vs. the Cardinals